sensiasoft/sensorhub/sensorhub-all/src/site/markdown/download.md

 </dependency>
 ```

-However, SensorHub is not available from Maven Central yet, so you'll also have to include the following repository in your POM:
+However, OpenSensorHub is not available from Maven Central yet, so you'll also have to include the following repository in your POM:

 ```xml
 <repositories>